LorenaSDLS/LorenaSDLS/README.md

 <h2 aling="left"> ⚡️ A little about me  </h2>

-🤯 Currently I'm learning TDA (Topological Data Analysis).<br>
+🤯 Currently learning TDA (Topological Data Analysis).<br>
-🗺️ I'm interested in collaborating on projects that use technology to create a positive impact on people.<br>
+🗺️ Interested in collaborating on projects that use technology to create a positive impact on people.<br>
-💡 Fun fact: Big fan of the essentials: programming and language fundamentals.<br>
+💡 Fun fact: Big fan of the essentials—programming and language fundamentals.<br>
+🦉 Learning Prolog for fun.<br>

 <h2 align="left"> ⚙️ &nbsp;GitHub Analytics </h2>